ryan@ryanallisonlaw.com

 Do you do payment plans?

 Yes.
 After you sign up with us, you can take as long paying on the fee that you need to.
 We will prepare the paperwork and court pleadings after you pay the $400 fee.
-If you need additional time to pay the $230 filing fee, we can put the case on hold until then.
+If you need additional time to pay the $230 costs and filing fee, we can put the case on hold until then.
 Please feel free to ask us any questions regarding this.

 Who pays for the divorce?